 \begin{definition}[Density of similarity] For an interval $u_i$ from a list of intervals $U=\left\{u_1, u_2, ..., u_3\right\}$, its density of $\phi$-similarity among $U$ is measured by the probability of an arbitrary interval (other than $u_i$) is $\phi$-similar with itself, calculated as:

 \end{definition}

 With the density of similarity, we define the metric as the \emph{entropy} of the cumulative impact on the output layer, written as $ENT$.
-The formula of $ENT$ calculation is presented in Eq.\ref{eq:ENT}.
+The formula of $ENT$ calculation is shown in Eq.\ref{eq:ENT}.

 The similarity threshold $\phi$ is in the range $\left[0,1\right]$.
 With the same set of intervals, a higher $\phi$ results in a lower density of similarity such that it makes entropy calculation more sensitive to the difference of those intervals.
 In our work, the cumulative impact is obtained after a forward propagation of several layers and therefore might be in a large magnitude.
 Accordingly, we set 0.9 as the default value of $\phi$ to maintain a variety of similarity densities rather than all equal to one\footnote{A comparably greater value of $\phi$ is needed to maintain a favorable distinguishable degree among hidden units' outputs rather than always producing a similarity density equals 1.
 For this reason, the value 0.9 is used. }.